phibal12/QusoleCodes/README.md

 |:--:|
 |*An SDG wheel of SDG P Results for the Qusole project in progress ([![click here to view the SDG webpage and dataset](https://raw.githack.com/phibal12/QusoleCodes/main/assets/datasets/Qusole_SDGs_web.html)](https://raw.githack.com/phibal12/QusoleCodes/main/assets/datasets/Qusole_SDGs_web.html))*|

-Analysis and summary, highlighting the most significant information from Qusole project, are as follows:
+Analysis and summary, Qusole application highights and its future, are as follows:
 ---

 **Most Important Information & Highlights:**

 - **Core Idea:**
-  Societies aim to achieve sustainable global goals by producing and managing multiple events to reach a targeted state (TS).
+  Societies aim to achieve SDGs by producing and managing multiple events to reach a target state (TS).
+A TS is attainable by using QFCMs that simulate events.

 - **Key Concept – Social Lensing (SoLe) Vector:**
-  The “TS” is described as a social lensing vector, representing an event’s impact on society from the smallest (“quantum”/qubit) to the largest (macro/N fields) scale.
+ this TS is described as a social lensing vector, representing an event’s impact on society from the smallest (quantum/qubit) to the largest (macro/𝑁 fields) scale.

 - **Quantum Double-Field (QDF) Algorithm:**
   - A QDF algorithm is used to simulate physical systems and predict events with high probability.
   - The probability of transitioning to a targeted state increases: prediction values improve from 〈P〉≥ 1/N to (2N/3)〈P〉≥ 2/3 as more QDFs (at various scales) are used.

 - **Application Example – Cybersecurity:**
-  - Preventing misinformation/cyber threats by using strong predictions to (de)focus state distributions, leveraging QDF as a “quantum SoLe” (Qusole) method.
+  - Prevent misinformation/cyber threats by strong predictions based on (de-)focusing state distributions from a QDF as a Qusole method in cybersecurity.

 - **Data & Algorithms:**
-  - QDF datasets, combined with quantum field lens coding (QFLC) and AI, allow for robust event prediction and classification at decision points.
+- Datasets are processed/combined with QFLC and AI datasets, mapped as Qusole codes allow for robust event prediction and classification at decision points.

 - **Practical Examples:**
-  - **Medicine:** Reconstructing damaged DNA to predict virus/cancer targets and their interaction with healthy cells.
+  - **Medicine:** Reconstruct damaged DNA to predict virus/cancer targets and their interaction with healthy cells.
-  - **Law:** Distinguishing genuine from forged documents using QDF probabilities.
+  - **Law:** Distinguish genuine from forged documents using QDF probabilities.

 - **Broader Goal:**
   Outlining these concepts and applications proposes the use of “Qusole” to create a more sustainable global environment.